jcascante/brew-master-ai/terraform/INFRASTRUCTURE_SUMMARY.md

 ---

-**Note**: This infrastructure is designed for maximum resource utilization and GPU support.
-Adjust instance types and configurations based on your specific workload requirements and budget constraints.
+**Note**: This simplified infrastructure is perfect for development and saves ~$50-60/month compared to a custom VPC setup.
+It can be easily upgraded to a production-grade VPC when needed.